Aroor Assembly constituency

 Aroor State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Alappuzha Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Daleema Jojo of CPI(M).
+As of the 2026 assembly elections, the current MLA is Shanimol Osman of INC.

 Local self-governed segments

 Aroor Assembly constituency is composed of the following local self-governed segments: